aidan-gallagher/aidan-gallagher.github.io/_posts/2021-03-01-clean-git-history.md

 1. Open up the Source Control view, then click a changed file to open the comparison.
 2. Select/highlight the lines you want to stage.
-3. Right click -> Stage Selected Ranges
+3. Right click -> Stage Selected Ranges.

 ## Reviewing a PR